isilb/jellyfin-podcatcher/README.md

 ```

 ## If Using GUI Rather Than Docker or Bare-Metal
 This was designed with absolute ease-of-use in mind.
 Run your podcast server from any machine!
+Access the GUI from http://<LOCAL_IP>:8080.
 Setup your local environment using the GUI.

 Search for your podcast title or just a keyword or so.